Two Guys from Garfield

 Proudy glared at me, and then at them, his mouth opening to say something, but no words came out.
 He knew there were too many of us.
 He knew he couldn't fire me on the spot without every walking out, leaving the order undone and corporate management in a tither about how badly he handled the situation.
 After another sputter or two, he threw up his hands and retreated back into the warehouse, scowling at his toads as he ran to answer the telephone which was sure to be ringing just then in his office.

-One of the unfortunate things for these poor toads is that many of them have a legitimate movitive for selling out, seeking -- as almost everyone does -- to better themselves, often to make the lives of their children better.
+One of the unfortunate things for these poor toads is that many of them have a legitimate motive for selling out, seeking -- as almost everyone does -- to better themselves, often to make the lives of their children better.

 Their children, however, hardly realize the sacrifice their parents made, often moving onto college where they learn to become the new Mr. Proudys and Mr. Josephs on their quest for more legitimate power as managers, looking down their noses at the whole concept of work.